Primal Rage

 Genre: Fighting

 When Primal Rage was released in arcades, in quickly became a mega-hit, and was later released on the majority of games consoles available at the time, including the 32X.
-Rather than re-do everything to take full advantage of the 32X hardware, Probe Entertainment took the same lazy route they took with 32X Mortal Kombat II -Primal Rage on the 32X is an upgraded version of the Genesis game, and isn't that much better for it.
+Rather than re-do everything to take full advantage of the 32X hardware, Probe Entertainment took the same route they took with 32X Mortal Kombat II -Primal Rage on the 32X is an upgraded version of the Genesis game, and isn't that much better for it.
 Some things are improved on, such as bigger sprites and more colors, but you'd have to have the games running side by side to really notice the difference, and overall the 32X port is quite obviously not close to the arcade game graphically.

 Sadly gameplay wise it isn't close to the arcade version either.
 The 32X version is based on version 1.7 of the arcade game, which is an older version.
 The arcade game had since seen an update to version 2.3, which added more moves and fatalities, none of which are in the 32X version.

 And I'm not that fond of this game anyway.
 The main problem is the controls, as the special moves require you to hold down several buttons, then do a motion on the d-pad.
-This makes special moves a pain to pull off, especially when compared to Street Fighter II or even Mortal Kombat.
+This makes special moves a pain to pull off, especially when compared to Mortal Kombat II .
 There are also only seven characters, and almost each character has a palette-swap (such as Sauron and Diablo) who look the same but have different moves.
 There isn't even a final boss in the game either.
-There are some fairly silly and entertainment fatalities to witness in Primal Rage, but once you've seen them, the game offers little else.
+There are some fairly silly and entertaining fatalities to witness in Primal Rage, but once you've seen them, the game offers little else.
+If you've already got the Genesis version you certainly don't need the 32X version.

 Contents